 Spring.
-3 credits.
+4 credits.
 Prerequisites: Econ 101 or CEH 110 and junior standing, or permission of instructor.
 S-U grades optional.
 M W F 9:05.
+Discuss section TBA.

 E. Thorbecke.

-Examination of individual components

-essential for an understanding of the United

-States and world food economies.
-Analysis of

-the world food economy.
-Review and analysis

-of (a) the major economic factors determining

-the demand for food, the composition of food

-consumption, and nutritional intake; and (b)

-the major economic factors affecting food

-production and supply.
-Examination and

-evaluation of the effectiveness of various food
+Analysis of the world food economy.
+Review and analysis of the major economic factors determining the demand for food, the composition of food consumption, and nutritional intake; and the major economic factors affecting food production and supply.
+Evaluation of effectiveness of various policies and programs in alleviating poverty and malnutrition.